sonrisesoftware/weather-desktop/README.md

  * Development by Michael Spencer (@iBeliever)
  * Design by Michael Spencer (@iBeliever) and Christopher Spencer
- * Powered by ???
-(Provider has not been selected yet).
+ * Powered by World Weather Online (Provider has not been selected yet).

 ### Licensing ###